-Mandatory requirements for the proposal are listed in SECTION 3.9 Proposal Forms and SECTION 3.10 Proposal Contents.
+Mandatory requirements for the proposal are listed in SECTION 3.10 Proposal Contents.
+As part of these mandatory requirements, Offeror is to provide all forms listed in SECTION 3.9.
 The State, at its sole discretion, may deem a proposal as non-responsive (i.e., "no pass") based on a conflict of interest.
-Any proposal on Proposal Transmittal Letter (Attachment 2) exceeding \$150,000 shall be deemed non-responsive (i.e., "no pass").
+Any proposal on Proposal Transmittal Letter (Attachment 2) exceeding \$110,000 shall be deemed non-responsive (i.e., "no pass").

-4.2 PROPOSAL EVALUATION CRITERIA (100 TOTAL POSSIBLE POINTS)
+4.2 PROPOSAL EVALUATION CRITERIA (200 TOTAL POSSIBLE POINTS)

-1. (Organization's Background, Capabilities, and Staffing 40 Α Offeror clearly describes company background and capabilities to perform and execute all services as categorized in the Scope of Work 15 В Offeror clearly describes previous experience within last five (5) years to demonstrate ability to perform all aspects of the Scope of Work 10 С Offeror clearly identifies the roles of key team members play for specific tasks to be performed and key team members' credentials and/or qualifications 10 D Offeror has no judgements, adverse contract actions, suspension, penalties or other actions relating to failure to perform 5 2. / Approach and Comprehensiveness of Proposal 30 Α Offeror's proposal clearly describes ability to accomplish the entire project in the allotted timeframe 10 В Offeror's proposal includes a work plan which clearly describes how tasks and subtasks will be executed 10 С Offeror's proposal describes work plan with timing, logistics, and assigned personnel 5 D Proposal is free from typos and grammatical errors, tabbed and in correct order, and all sections are thoroughly addressed 5 3.
-Project Timeline and Budget Sheet 10 Α Offeror's proposal includes comprehensive timeline of entire project 5 В Offeror's proposal includes itemized budget clearly defining cost for each task item 5 4.
-9 Sample Work Comparable to this Project 20 Α Offeror's proposal includes a minimum of three, maximum of five sample work comparable to this project 10 В Sample work is comprehensive demonstrating Offeror's abilities 10 Total Possible Points 100
+1. Organization's Background, Capabilities, and Staffing 55 Α Offeror's background and capabilities to perform and execute all services as categorized in the Scope of Work.
+20 В Offeror clearly describes previous experience within last five (5) years to demonstrate ability to perform all aspects of the Scope of Work.
+10 С Offeror clearly demonstrates in-depth knowledge of the unique cultural and socio- economic factors that influence project development in Hawai'i.
+15 D Offeror has no judgement, adverse contract actions, suspension or other penalties relating to failure to perform.
+5 Ε Offeror clearly identifies the roles key team members play for specific tasks to be performed and key team members' credentials and/or qualifications.
+5 2.
+Approach and Comprehensiveness of Proposal 95 Α Offeror's proposal fully demonstrates comprehension of, and addresses all of, the project's goals, objectives, and tasks.
+35 В Offeror's proposal clearly describes how all tasks and subtasks will be executed, including timing, logistics, and assigned personnel in the allotted timeframe.
+35 С Offeror's proposal approach and methodology are clearly aligned with HSEO's overall goals and objectives.
+20 D Offeror's proposal is free from typos and grammatical errors, in correct order, and all sections are thoroughly addressed.
+5 3.
+Project Timeline and Budget Sheet 40 Α Offeror's proposal includes comprehensive and reasonable timeline of entire project.
+20 В Offeror's proposal includes itemized, reasonable, and appropriate budget that clearly defines all project costs.
+20 4.
+Sample Work Comparable to this Project 10 Α Offeror's proposal includes sample work comparable to this project 10 Total Passible Points 200 Total Possible Points 200